 See the ArcGIS Field Maps requirements for information on supported ArcGIS Enterprise versions.

 ArcGIS Dashboards allows you to monitor people, services, assets, and events in real time.
-Using Dashboards, you can create and share dashboards with your ArcGIS Enterprise portal.
+Using Dashboards, you can create and share dashboards with your organization.
 Dashboards include charts, gauges, maps, and other visual elements representing the activities and key performance indicators that are most vital to meeting your objectives.

 ArcGIS Drone2Map allows you to visualize and analyze geolocated images you collect with a drone to help you inspect areas from the air and monitor changes.
 2D and 3D maps you create with Drone2Map can be shared to ArcGIS Enterprise.

-You can provision Drone2Map licenses through ArcGIS Enterprise 10.5 and later.
+You can provision Drone2Map licenses through ArcGIS Enterprise.

 ArcGIS Navigator gets your mobile workers where they need to be using provided maps, your own data, or both, even when mobile workers are not connected to your network.